Business, General B.B.A.

 This undergraduate degree can be combined with a master's degree to save you time and money, and get you into the workforce sooner.
 On average, students save $8,500 in our combined degree programs and take up to four fewer classes than if earning the degrees separately.

 You can even build your own combined degree from programs in different disciplines to further personalize your education and meet specific career goals.

-Each year, the Seidman College of Business admits a select few students directly into the business college as first-year students.
-This honor is reserved for students who have a 26 or higher composite score on the ACT, or a score of 1240 and higher on the SAT, and a 3.5 or higher high school GPA.
+Each year, the Seidman College of Business allows early access into the business college to a select few individuals as first-year students.
+This honor is reserved for students who have received a 3.500 or higher high school GPA.

 “Internships are ideal for career exploration and development during your college tenure.
 Being a student who has pursued an internship shows that you have initiative and have taken advantage of professional development opportunities outside the classroom.”

 SENIOR ACADEMIC ADVISOR